 The Google Trusted Store badge lets shoppers know that your store is a great place to shop.
-To earn the badge, stores work with Google to demonstrate that they ship on time, have low occurrence of customer issues, and resolve customer issues quickly.
+To earn the badge, stores work with Google to demonstrate that they deliver orders on time, have low occurrence of customer issues, and resolve customer issues quickly.

 The Google Trusted Store badge

-Sites that qualify by meeting the program performance standards display a Google Trusted Store badge on each page of their site.
-By hovering over the badge, shoppers can view a report card that displays performance data for shipping time and customer satisfaction.
+Sites that qualify by meeting the program performance standards display a Google Trusted Store badge on each page of their site..

-When customers make a purchase at a Google Trusted Store, they can opt in to receive free $1,000 lifetime purchase protection from Google.
-When customers opt in to purchase protection, the store shares the order information with Google.
+When customers make a purchase at a Google Trusted Store, they can opt-in to receive free purchase protection from Google of up to $1,000 lifetime protection.
+When customers opt-in to purchase protection, the store shares the order information with Google.
 Learn more about purchase protection.

-Then, if issues arise, customers can request Google’s help, and Google will work with the store and the customer to resolve the issue.
+Then, if issues arise, customers can request Google’s help, and Google will work with the store and the customer to expedite the resolution of the issue.